 There is considerable healing power in the physician-patient alliance.
-A patient who entrusts himself to a physician's care creates ethical obligations that are definite and weighty.
-Working together, the potential exists to pursue interventions that can significantly improve the patient's quality of life and health status.
+Working together offers the opportunity to significantly improve the patient's quality of life and health status.
 This therapeutic alliance involves specific and important physician obligations.

 What is a fiduciary relationship?